AI and Mental Health Support Tools

 Final Thoughts

-By combining AI innovation with human expertise and strong safeguards, mental health care can become more accessible, more effective, and more compassionate for everyone who needs it.
+By integrating AI innovation with human expertise and robust safeguards, mental health care can become more accessible, effective, and compassionate, ensuring support reaches everyone who needs it.

 *